The Collective’s

 learned

-Spring 2026 EMCI Enrollment is Now Open
+Summer 2026 EMCI Enrollment is Now Open

 Register now for EMCI membership and access the Collective’s affordable, high-touch, inquiry-based, and race-conscious professional development tracks.
 You are very welcome to Contact us with any questions!